-Created with the help of practitioners who have worked successfully with families to improve attendance, this toolkit is filled with ideas, activities and materials that you can use to spark conversations with parents.
+Created with the help of practitioners who have worked successfully with families to improve attendance, the toolkit and video are filled with ideas, activities and materials that you can use to spark conversations with parents.

 2. Attendance Incentives and Contests